 The Finance Club is committed to fostering an education of careers (and the required skills) in the corporate finance and financial services fields.

-Global Business Student Association is an organization that focuses on providing all graduate MBA students, the resources and knowledge to pursue business opportunities in a global setting.
-Additionally, it aims to provide a forum to program events that meet the unique needs of international students.
+The mission of the Global Business Student Association is to provide all graduate MBA students the resources and knowledge to pursue business opportunities in a global setting and to provide the MBA students a forum to connect and to program events that meet the needs of international students.

-Graduate Volunteer Consultants (GVC) is an organization comprised of University of Minnesota Carlson School MBA & MA-HRIR students who are dedicated to providing free-of-charge business consulting services to non-profit organizations in the Twin Cities.
+Graduate Volunteer Consultants is an organization comprised of University of Minnesota Carlson School MBA & MA-HRIR students who are dedicated to providing free-of-charge business consulting services to nonprofit organizations in the Twin Cities.

 Medical Industry Leadership Institute Student Association (MILIsa)